rust-lang/rust/text/1522-conservative-impl-trait.md

 * _Returning unboxed closures_.
 Closure syntax generates an anonymous type implementing a closure trait.
-Without unboxed abstract types, there is no way to use this syntax while returning the resulting closure unboxed, because there is no way to write the name of the generated type.
+Without unboxed abstract types, there is no way to use this syntax while returning the resulting closure unboxed because there is no way to write the name of the generated type.

 * _Leaky APIs_.
 Functions can easily leak implementation details in their return